Mathematics & Statistics Library

 About the collection

 The Mathematics & Statistics Library's technical report collection is housed at SAL3.
 The collection includes computer science, mathematics, statistics, and operations research technical reports from various sources around the world from the mid-1950's to the present.
 The bulk of the collection is composed of computer science-related reports issued by U.S. institutions from the 1970's and 1980's.
 Many were later published in magazines and refereed journals.
-Of the approximately 56,000 technical reports in the collection, about 30% are freely available online as of this writing through institutional websites.
-You may contact the librarian if you need assistance determining whether or not a particular technical report is online, as not all links are in the catalog.
-You should also check the list of "Sources of TRs and online papers beyond Stanford" below and/or contact us.
+Of the approximately 56,000 technical reports in the collection, many are freely available online through institutional websites.
+If you need assistance determining whether a particular technical report is available online, check the list of "Sources of TRs and online papers beyond Stanford" below and/or contact us.
 All Math & Statistics technical reports held by Stanford University Libraries can be found in SearchWorks, the online catalog for the Stanford University Libraries, by searching for the title of the report.
 To request a circulating print report held by Stanford, click the "Request" link in the item's SearchWorks record.

 Finding reports online